 The love of my life for over thirty three years, Steve Tarpinian, took his own life in Sedona on March 15, 2015.
-Eight months later, I was diagnosed with Parkinson’s Disease.
+Seven months later, I was diagnosed with Parkinson’s Disease.
 Needless to say, my life for the past eighteen months has been a bit of a challenge.

 To help my depression and PD symptoms, I have been following the traditional medical approach and tried three different prescribed medications, all of which did not improve my quality of life, but rather, gave me bad side effects.

 “The definition of insanity is doing the same thing over and over again and expecting different results”.

 So, I thought I might try a more holistic approach to alleviate my symptoms and adopt a plant based diet.
 I have been a vegetarian for a few years, but not a very healthy one as I ate a lot of cheese and consumed too much sugar laden and processed foods.
 A few months ago, I received an email regarding a week long, plant based Engine 2 Immersion retreat in Sedona, put on by a good friend of Steve’s, Rip Esselstyn.
 Steve and I have known Rip for over twenty years, so I emailed Rip and asked him if he thought if this retreat would be worthwhile for me in light of my current physical and mental health challenges.
 He felt it might be and I figured I had nothing to lose by giving it a shot.

 The week was amazing and I met some wonderful people, ate phenomenal food and was given tools and invaluable knowledge on how to continue a healthy, plant based diet when I got home.
 Sedona is a mystical place and I feel myself so drawn to it.
 Many people go to this beautiful location in search of vortexes.
 In Sedona, vortexes are said to be created from spiraling spiritual energy where the energy is such that it facilitates healing, among other things.